Qhax11/Shadow-Samurai-Showcase/README.md

 ```

 ### **1.3 Intend Handler**
-The UAC_IntendHandlerBase component serves as the AI's perceptual layer, acting as a bridge between environmental stimuli and the AI's decision-making process.
-Its primary purpose is to identify critical moments—such as detecting a player, becoming vulnerable, or detecting an incoming attack—and to notify the State Manager to initiate a new behavioral sequence.
+The `UAC_IntendHandlerBase` component serves as the AI's `perceptual layer`, acting as a bridge between environmental stimuli and the AI's decision-making process.
+Its primary purpose is to identify critical moments—such as detecting a player, becoming vulnerable, or detecting an incoming attack—and to notify the `State Manager` to initiate a new behavioral sequence.

 The Intend Handler achieves this by subscribing to various delegates and events, rather than constantly polling for changes.
-This event-driven approach is highly performant and responsive, ensuring the AI can react instantly to dynamic combat situations.
+This `event-driven approach` is highly performant and responsive, ensuring the AI can react instantly to dynamic combat situations.

 Key Functions:

-- <ins>Target Detection:</ins> Scans the environment for valid targets and alerts the State Manager when a new one is found.
+- <ins>Target Detection:</ins> Scans the environment for valid targets and alerts the `State Manager` when a new one is found.
 ```c++
 void UAC_IntendHandlerBase::OnTargetDetected(AActor* DetectedTarget)
 {
 	OwnerStateManager->OnTargetDetected();
 }
 ```

-- <ins>Event-Driven State Changes:</ins> The Intend Handler is the primary trigger for reactive state transitions.
+- <ins>Event-Driven State Changes:</ins> The `Intend Handler` is the primary trigger for reactive state transitions.
 It registers delegates for critical events:

-- <ins>Vulnerable State:</ins> When the enemy's Vulnerable tag is added (e.g., after a parry or stagger), the OnVulnerableTagAdded delegate fires, immediately pushing the AI into a Vulnerable state.
+- <ins>Vulnerable State:</ins> When the enemy's `Vulnerable` tag is added (e.g., after a parry or stagger), the `OnVulnerableTagAdded` delegate fires, immediately pushing the AI into a Vulnerable state.
 ```c++
 void UAC_IntendHandlerBase::OnVulnerableTagAdded(const UAbilitySystemComponent* AbilitySystemComponent, const FGameplayTag& Tag)
 {